ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

-This page shows operators that perform mathematical or other operations over an entire sequence of items emitted by an `Observable`.
-Because these operations must wait for the source `Observable` to complete emitting items before they can construct their own emissions (and must usually buffer these items), these operators are dangerous to use on `Observable`s that may have very long or infinite sequences.
+This page shows operators that perform mathematical or other operations over an entire sequence of items emitted by an `Observable` or `Flowable`.
+Because these operations must wait for the source `Observable`/`Flowable` to complete emitting items before they can construct their own emissions (and must usually buffer these items), these operators are dangerous to use on `Observable`s and `Flowable`s that may have very long or infinite sequences.

 # Outline